Snoop drops the Dogg, aims for reggae style

 His new nonfiction film, made by his own company, is called just that, "Reincarnated."
 Like many music documentaries in recent years, it serves partly as a promotional piece for his upcoming reggae album of the same name, showing how each song was recorded, including with reggae master Bunny Wailer.

-"They just crowned me 'The Lion' because it is associated with Rastafarians and associated with reggae music and they felt like the Dogg was no longer needed," he said.
+"They just crowned me 'The Lion' because it is associated with Rastafarians and associated with reggae music and they felt like the Dogg was no longer needed," he told reporters.
 "It was just a natural transformation.
 It's like from 'The Dogg' to 'The Lion', you understand me?"

-The name change, announced in July, is at least the third for Snoop, who began his hip-hop career as "Snoop Doggy Dog" and he is also known as "The Doggfather" and "Uncle Snoop."
+Unveiled in July, it's at least the third name change for Snoop, who began his hip-hop career as "Snoop Doggy Dog" and is also known as "The Doggfather" and "Uncle Snoop."
 So skepticism about his embrace of reggae has been rife on social media sites.

 DOGG NOT DEAD?